This factsheet summarises the rights of boarders and lodgers under NSW law, including whether you are a boarder/lodger, about rent, bond and eviction.

 Ask for receipts when you pay rent.
 If the landlord will not give you receipts, keep a record such as a diary of cash payments.
 Or, pay by cheque or money order and keep the stubs in a book.

 If you pay a bond, be sure to get a receipt.

-Encourage the landlord to deposit your bond money with NSW Fair Trading (NSWFT).
+Encourage the landlord to deposit your bond money with NSW Fair Trading.
 However, they are not required to by law.

-If you live in a boarding house, you may want to contact the local council for help in getting repairs done.
+If you live in a boarding house, you could contact the local council.
 Some councils have rules about the minimum size of rooms, fire regulations and ‘registration’ of boarding houses.

-If the boarding house does not meet the council’s requirements, the council may order the landlord to do certain repairs.
-(However, some landlords would close the premises rather than do the repairs.)
+If the boarding house does not meet these rules, the council may order the landlord to do certain repairs.

 If premises are unsafe, the landlord could be held responsible under the law of negligence for any personal injuries caused by them not maintaining the premises.